 Hebrews 9 and 10 clarify the Atonement ritual of Leviticus 16.
 The author makes no mention of Satan, but says that Jesus bears our sins like the azazel goat.

-Contrary to prior understanding, Satan plays no role whatsoever in the redemption of God's people.
-The Day of Atonement ( Leviticus 16:1-28) represents both a blood sacrifice for sins and a means of removing sin permanently from the camp of Israel.
-God has promised to permanently remove transgressions as far as East is from the …
+The Day of Atonement represents both a blood sacrifice for covering/cleansing and a means of removing sin permanently from the camp of Israel.

 God employs a winnowing process in selecting those who will enter the Millennium.
 The process includes punishment for Israel's failure to serve as priests.